 |Portfolio||2||A||40||Portfolio and essay of practice and methodology (1200 words)|

 The assessment methods relate closely to key elements in the module’s outline of work (above).
 The assessments are designed in order to allow students to sense the importance of deadlines, accuracy, detail, drafting, etc. Knowledge for this module relates closely to practice and product as well as audience and genre.
 It is useful for students to have the opportunity to comment on drafts as well as on existing pieces of work or work by established writers/publications.
-The news reports will allow students to practice skills in reporting news objectively for print and online media; the review allows students to practice reporting in a subjective context for a web-based publication and the portfolio and essay will ask students to explore different writing styles and purposes - whether for external publications, seminar and workshop work, or a regular blog which they will be encouraged to write throughout the semester - and evaluate their methodologies in a reflective essay (1200 words).
+The news report will allow students to evidence their skills in reporting news (in recognisable news style) objectively for print and online media; the review allows students to experience reporting in a subjective context for a web-based publication and the portfolio (comprising the above editorial work, and any additional homework completed for the formative assessment on the module) and essay of practice and methodology will encourage students to explore different writing styles and purposes - whether for external publications, seminar and workshop work, or a regular blog which they will be encouraged to write throughout the semester - and evaluate their methodologies in a reflective essay (1200 words).

 The formative assessment for this module will comprise six homework exercise, undertaken to schedule during semester.
 These assignments will be front-loaded; it is intended that this approach will immerse students in the core elements of news-writing from the earliest opportunity, allowing students to develop self-confidence in what may be a new and challenging discipline.
 Homework assessments will be submitted via email to the tutor to a fixed deadline (those students who fail to meet the deadline for the week will not have their work considered for anonymous review in workshop the following week).
 Each week following the homework assessment (see schedule below), the tutor will randomly select a number of assignments, and will present them anonymously in workshop as the basis for interactive editorial review.